cjnaz/rclonesync-V2/README.md

 ## Revision history

+- V2.2 180921 Changed MD5 hash of the filtersfile for support of extended character sets, such as Cyrillic.
+Thanks for the fix @erakli!

 - V2.1 180729 Reworked to Path1/Path2, allowing unrestricted sync between local and remote filesystems.
 Added blocking of syncs of Google doc files (size -1).
 Google doc file are logged as not syncable, but do not cause the overall rclonesync run to fail.